dempseyc/fleet-sim/README.md

 I eventually would want an external system which sets prices for ship builds.
 I'd want each fleet to have internal strategies for funding and deploying fleets.

 I'll keep thinking and studying.
+This is a plaything.